 Each successful applicant receives a $26,000 scholarship towards the overall program fee.
 Fellows pay a remaining balance of $6,000 (GST inclusive).

-Price includes accommodation, meals, excursions, program materials, and transportation to and from Canberra airport.
+Price contributes toward accommodation, meals, excursions, program materials, and transportation to and from Canberra airport.

 The program runs once a year with a maximum of nine Fellows per program.

 For more information please contact us.